Personal profile

 Biography

-Professor Jian Li (PhD 2002) is an elected Fellow of the American Academy of Microbiology and Head of the Antimicrobial Systems Pharmacology Laboratory at the Biomedicine Discovery Institute, Monash University.
+Professor Jian Li (PhD 2002) is an elected Fellow of the Australian Academy of Science, the Australian Academy of Health and Medical Science (AAHMS), and the American Academy of Microbiology.
+He is Head of the Antimicrobial Systems Pharmacology Laboratory at the Biomedicine Discovery Institute, Monash University.
 He is a Web of Science Highly Cited Researcher in Pharmacology & Toxicology (2015 - 2017, 2022).
 Dr Li has an internationally recognised track record in the pharmacology of polymyxins and the discovery of novel, safer antimicrobial peptides.
-He has 424 publications (including 328 on polymyxins alone) with 26,721 citations and an h-index of 79.
-His team has developed a novel lipopeptide drug QPX9003 from concept into the clinic to target MDR Gram-negative pathogens (NIH/NIAID).
-Phase-I clinical trials are underway in the USA and clinical data are featured in several presentations at the ID Week Meeting in Washington, DC (2022).
-The majority of modern polymyxin pharmacology data are reported by his group.
+He has 452 publications with 31,705 citations and an h-index of 85.
+His team has developed a novel lipopeptide drug BRII-693 (QPX9003) from concept to clinical trials to target MDR Gram-negative pathogens (NIH/NIAID).
+Excellent results of Phase-I clinical trials were featured in several presentations at the ID Week Meeting in Washington, DC (2022).
+Moreover, the majority of modern polymyxin pharmacology data are reported by Prof Li's group.
 His research has led to the first dosing guidelines of polymyxins which have been adopted worldwide and have significantly improved clinical practice.
 Dr Li's research is funded by the NIH, NHMRC, ARC, pharmaceutical companies and other grant bodies.
-Dr Li is Editor-in-Chief of The International Journal of Antimicrobial Agents and an Associate Editor of Frontiers in Microbiology.
-He is an invited reviewer for 190 international journals and grant/fellowship applications for the Australian National Health and Medical Research Council (NHMRC), Australian Research Council (ARC) and 26 international funding bodies (e.g. NIH/NIAID).
+Dr Li is Editor-in-Chief of The International Journal of Antimicrobial Agents.
+He is an invited reviewer for 198 international journals and grant/fellowship applications for the Australian National Health and Medical Research Council (NHMRC), Australian Research Council (ARC) and 26 international funding bodies (e.g. NIH/NIAID).
 Dr Li has received numerous awards, including Australian Leadership Award (2013), Australian National Health and Medical Research Council’s Ten of the Best Research Projects (2014) and Australian Academy of Science Jacques Miller Medal (2017).

 Monash teaching commitment